 Dreaming of walking along a beautiful beach next to a turquoise blue ocean with the sun beaming down – while you are at work, that is.
 Don’t worry if daydreaming periodically takes you away from some of the more routine aspects of running your massage practice or spa.
 It’s perfectly OK.
 In fact, there’s considerable research that indicates daydreaming is actually good for your brain, which is why so many of us do it, especially when we’re not fully engaged in the task at hand.

 As described in "The Virtues of Daydreaming," a study conducted by two Harvard researchers a few years ago found that people let their minds wander 47 percent of the time they are awake.
-They came to the conclusion by using an iPhone app that contacted the 2250 study participants at random times during the day.
+They concluded by using an iPhone app that contacted the 2250 study participants at random times during the day.

 Far from being a sign of laziness, daydreaming seems to be an essential cognitive tool.
-When we are slightly bored, we start to daydream in order to make up our own associations or scenarios.
-These thoughts that spontaneously spill into our brain can be very useful in helping us invent new possibilities.
+When we are slightly bored, we start to daydream about making up our own associations or scenarios.
+These thoughts that spontaneously spill into our brains can be very useful in helping us invent new possibilities.

 Daydreaming can boost your creativity because it involves the same brain processes you use for being creative and imaginative.

 Daydreaming can lead to a sudden awareness – even a brilliant new idea -- because daydreaming is actually the result of your mind being active.
-Daydreaming is correlated with the working memory - that’s the memory you use to temporarily store, organize and manipulate information versus short term memory, which you use to temporarily store information for anywhere from 20 to 30 seconds.
-Another way of looking at working memory is to consider it as the part of your brain that allows you to make sense of what’s happening right now.
+Daydreaming is correlated with the working memory - that’s the memory you use to temporarily store, organize and manipulate information versus short term memory, which you use to store information for anywhere from 20 to 30 seconds temporarily.
+Another way of looking at working memory is to consider it part of your brain that allows you to make sense of what’s happening right now.

 Daydreaming can lead to self-awareness.
 Daydreaming can be a great way to get in touch with you.